LanGvest/SkylireAndroidApp/README.md

-# Skylire: Android app
+# Skylire: Android App

-``Skylire`` is a platform for real-time streaming messaging.
+``Skylire`` is an example platform for real-time streaming messaging.

+# Download

 You can download the latest version of the android app (4.23 MB) from [this link](https://skylire.langvest.by/app "Download app").

+# Demo

-You can also visit the web implementation of the chat at [this link](https://skylire.langvest.by "Visit site").
+You can also visit the web-implementation of the chat at [this link](https://skylire.langvest.by "Visit site").

 ## Dependencies used